ChrisHutchinson1982/gilded_rose/README.md

 Choose [legacy code](https://github.com/emilybache/GildedRose-Refactoring-Kata) (translated by Emily Bache) in the language of your choice.
 The aim is to practice good design in the language of your choice.
 Refactor the code in such a way that adding the new "conjured" functionality is easy.

-You don't need to clone the repo if you don't want to.
-Feel free to copy [the ruby code](https://github.com/emilybache/GildedRose-Refactoring-Kata/blob/main/ruby/gilded_rose.rb) into a new folder and write your tests from scratch.

 ## Installation/Usage Instructions

 To download and initialise the project: